BilalMubarakIdris/CRUD-Operation/README.md

 ## run the app
-to run this code you need to intall some dependency, just clone it. then move to the folder by running this code
+to run this code you need to intall some dependency, just clone it. then move to the folder by running this app
 <code>cd CRUD-Operation</code>

 then install the reuired dependence by running